 New for 2022: Taking into consideration the overwhelming success of the ASME-BED/SB3C Student Paper Competition in its virtual format over the last two years and the hybrid nature of the 2022 SB3C meeting, we are pleased to announce that we will be considering submissions for virtual poster presentations at the BS- and MS-levels (in addition to in-person poster presentations).

 - Eligible PhD-level students include those pursuing an MD, PhD, or an equivalent terminal degree.
 Students who have graduated in academic year 2021-22 with the corresponding degree are eligible to participate (i.e. Fall 2021, but not Summer 2021).

 - First place winners of BS-, MS-, and PhD-level competitions in previous SB3C meetings are not eligible to participate for the same competition level, i.e. a former PhD-level 1st place winner cannot enter the PhD-competition again.

 - The student must be listed as both the first and presenting author (Author 1).
 As such, the abstract content must be composed by work primarily completed by student.
 Shared first co-authorship is not acceptable.

 - At least one co-author, generally the student’s research advisor, must be included in the author list.
 The advisor must also consent to the submission of the abstract for the competition and the student’s participation in the competition.

-- Only one entry per student (as first and presentation author) will be considered for the competition.
-It is possible for a student to be listed as a co-author on a separate submission, but they can only be the first and presenting author for one entry.
-Further, if they are listed on an additional submission as a secondary author, both abstracts must be clearly distinct.
+- Only one entry per student (as Author 1) will be considered for the SPC.
+The same work cannot be submitted for consideration in any other session at the SB3C.
+It is possible for a student to be listed as a co-author on a separate submission.
+Further, if they are listed on an additional submission as secondary author, both abstracts must be clearly distinct.

-Questions about the Student Paper Competition may be submitted to the ASME-BED Student Paper Competition Chair, Shannon Stott .
+Questions about the ASME-BED/SB3C Student Paper Competition eligibility criteria may be submitted to the SPC Committee Chair, Joao S. Soares, PhD.